juxor/afaq/markdown/secH3.md

-to retain some credibility among their working class supporters, various strands of Bolshevism have sought posthumously to rehabilitate the concept of 'workers' control.'"_ The facts show that between 1917 and 1921 _"all attempts by the working class to assert real power over production \- or to transcend the narrow role allocated by to it by the Party - were smashed by the Bolsheviks, after first having been denounced as anarchist or anarcho- syndicalist deviations.
+to retain some credibility among their working class supporters, various strands of Bolshevism have sought posthumously to rehabilitate the concept of 'workers' control.'"_ The facts show that between 1917 and 1921 _"all attempts by the working class to assert real power over production - or to transcend the narrow role allocated by to it by the Party - were smashed by the Bolsheviks, after first having been denounced as anarchist or anarcho- syndicalist deviations.
 Today workers' control is presented as a sort of sugar coating to the pill of nationalisation of every Trotskyist or Leninist micro- bureaucrat on the make.
-Those who strangled the viable infant are now hawking the corpse around "_ [**For Workers' Power**, p.
+Those who strangled the viable infant are now hawking the corpse around."_ [**For Workers' Power**, p.
 165] Little has changes since Brinton wrote those words in the 1960s, with Leninists today proclaiming with a straight face that they stand for "self-management"!